 • According to MW, assume means “to think that something is true or probably true without knowing that it is true.”

 • According to MW, presume means “to think that (something) is true without knowing that it is true.”

 But!
 They both have the same definition!

 (Why the one has one word in parentheses is probably known only to the hoariest of MW’s lexicographers.)

 There is a second type of assumption, most closely identified with the Catholic Church: “The Assumption of the Blessed Virgin Mary into Heaven is a defined dogma of the Catholic Church.
-The Feast of the Assumption commemorates the death of Mary and her bodily assumption into Heaven—a foretaste of our own bodily resurrection at the end of tie.”
-I found this great engraving of The Most Famous Assumption in Western History on the website for The Cathedral of the Holy Family of Nazareth of Tulsa, Oklahoma.
+The Feast of the Assumption commemorates the death of Mary and her bodily assumption into Heaven.”
+I found this engraving on the website for The Cathedral of the Holy Family of Nazareth of Tulsa, Oklahoma.
 Alas, the artist is not credited.